 Now it's time to go to Paris or rather a village named Pariisi for some pictures!

 Near Tapa the Russian army had an artillery ground for tanks and the air force which is now used by NATO forces.
 This has left an area of mostly untouched nature, but please observe and obey the information boards and closed barriers during military excercise - or you may be attacked by Abrams tanks or A-10 Thunderbolts!
 But when the gates are open, you can enjoy riding on nice sandy roads through the forest.

-Before finally arriving in Tallinn and the end of the Estonian part of the TET, you'll visit Linnamae hydro-electric station and the over 50m wide Jagala waterfall.
+Before finally arriving in Tallinn and the end of the Estonian western part of the TET, you can visit Linnamae hydro-electric station and the over 50m wide Jagala waterfall.